kchua/Data-Structures/README.md

 The disjoint sets abstract data type allows one to make nodes, establish connectivity between those nodes, and check interconnectivity of those nodes. *Connectivity* in this context is, formally, an equivalence relation.
-That is, beyond symmetric and reflexive properties, connectivity is a transitive relation; if Node A is connected to Node B, and Node B is connected to Node C, the Node A is connected to Node C.
+That is, beyond symmetric and reflexive properties, connectivity is a transitive relation; if Node A is connected to Node B, and Node B is connected to Node C, then Node A is connected to Node C.

 Note, however, that the data structure does not answer the question, "How are two nodes connected to each other?"
 It merely determines whether there *is* a connnection.
 As a result, there is no way to delete